microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     const [teamsMeetingLink, setTeamsMeetingLink] = useState<string>('');
     ```

-1. Locate the `useEffect` function and change it to look like the following to enable calling the Azure Function to create a Teams meeting and retrieve the join link:
+1. Locate the `useEffect` function and change it to look like the following.
+This handles calling the Azure Function you looked at earlier which creates a Teams meeting and returns the meeting join link:

     ```typescript
     useEffect(() => {